 Have you ever wanted to use homemade pumpkin puree but it just sounded difficult to cook?
 I totally get it!
 I remember the first time I tried to cook a pumpkin it was a very lengthy process of trying to cut it open and cutting the stem.
 I also was trying to remove the seeds and oh it was so frustrating that I had given up on it for years.
 Seriously, I did.
-I knew there had to be a better way and there was!
-Learn how to easily cook a pumpkin in the Instant Pot.
+I knew there had to be a better way!

 Cooking the Pumpkin in the Instant Pot

-Here we go!
 First thing you want to do is pick out a pie pumpkin that will fit in the inner pot.
 This depends on the size of the Instant Pot you have.
 Most pie pumpkins should fit if you have a 6 quart, but I prefer to use our 8 quart because every sugar pie pumpkin we have bought fits in it.
 If you have to, you can place the pumpkin on it's side in the IP.

 I wash the outside of the pumpkin with a little vinegar and rinse it off.
 I don't know where my pumpkin has been so I want to get the germs off.
 You don't have to, but I like to use the trivet provided with the Instant Pot if your pumpkin will fit on it.
 I have done them both ways as some pumpkins are too big to fit on it.

 If you have to, you can break the stem right off usually.
 This might be a little harder if you grow them and it was just picked - it might require a sharp knife.
 If you bought it from a supermarket, it should break off easily with your hands.